Anassatti/TestAutomation/README.md

 Responsible from provides the necessary code to adapt the automated tests for the various components or interfaces of the SUT.
 It provides different adaptors for connecting to the SUT via APIs, protocols, services, and others.

+**Integration Layer**

+This layer specialist in the integration points between these workflow and test management tool, defect tools,and any kinds of integration to isolate what I called the keys from the core.
+For example, in Jira integration the user should has his own Jira username and password,so this can be change in the integration layer only and the framework will take care of the rest including attaching the screenshot on the ticket.
+Also, the can add the name of the person, which the ticket will be assigned to.

 These layers comply with below principles that support easy development, evolution, maintenance: